Plugins are tools used to manage your site. You don’t have to understand coding to implement this.

 - Backwpup: Backup your website from time to time and be on the safer side.
 A computer crash or a coffee spill is all it takes to destroy the effort you have put in for years.
 This is a free plugin.
-Your hosting provider backs up your content for you timely but the most reliable way would be to pay someone to do it for you.
-I currently use a paid version Backwpup-pro which automatically updates my backups everyday.
+Your hosting provider backs up your content for your time but the most reliable way would be to pay someone to do it for you.
+I currently use a paid version Backwpup-pro which automatically updates my backups every day.

 - Limit Login Attempts: This plugin limits the time a password can be used, thus protecting your site from potential hackers.

 - Wordfence Security: Scans for virus, malware, and acts as a firewall.